-The graduate program is located in the heart of New York City, drawing from world-class faculty, public and private organizations, and active professionals leading global practices based in the metropolitan area.
-The urban setting encourages students to combine theory with experience by living and working in a variety of areas and conducting field study in and around New York City.
-A study abroad program investigates urban design scenarios in global contexts and it has been integrated into the design studio sequence.
+Located in the heart of New York City, the program draws from world-class faculty and active professionals, offering unparalleled access to public and private organizations.
+Students blend theory with practical experience through field studies around New York City and globally through the study abroad program integrated into the design studio sequence.